Giants vs. Rockies Player Props Betting Odds

-Player prop bet options for LaMonte Wade Jr, Ryan McMahon and others are listed when the San Francisco Giants host the Colorado Rockies at Oracle Park on Saturday (first pitch at 4:05 PM ET).
+Sportsbooks have set player props for Ryan McMahon and others when the San Francisco Giants host the Colorado Rockies at Oracle Park on Sunday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!